Dog Guard of Eastern Alabama & Columbus GA

 Training and Raising a Dog in Alabama

 Nearly every county and city governing organizations in Alabama has canine containment laws in effect.
 Dogs must be kept under the control by the owner at all times.
-One of the easiest methods dog owners can use to ensure the safety of their beloved canines and comply with local ordinances is to use an electric pet fence.
-AL dog owners who purchase out-of-sight fencing from Dog Guard remain compliant with state laws while allowing their dog to have the freedom to wander and play on their property when using an underground fence.
+One of the easiest methods dog owners can use to ensure the safety of their beloved canines and comply with local ordinances is to use an electric fence.
+AL dog owners who purchase out-of-sight fencing from Dog Guard remain compliant with state laws while allowing their dog to have the freedom to wander and play on their property when using an electric dog fence.
 Alabama residents raising and training a dog in this lovely state will appreciate the ease of use and security that this electric training system offers.

 Why Buy a Wireless Containment System?

 There are numerous reasons for dog owners to procure a hidden fence.
 AL pet owners can rest assured that their beloved family dogs will have the freedom to romp and play while still staying safe.
 Roaming dogs not subject to containment may wander into the road and get hit, or these canines can become neighborhood nuisances.
 A wireless containment system from Dog Guard can also be used to reinforce a traditional fence by preventing canines from digging under the fence or climbing over it.
-These non visible containment systems can also be used to surround flower beds or pools to keep family dogs from accessing these areas.
+These hidden containment systems can also be used to surround flower beds or pools to keep family dogs from accessing these areas.

 Is a Wireless Dog Fence Effective?